Aziz1234578/Aziz1234578/README.md

 ## 🤖 **Fun Facts About Me**
 - 🔥 Avid gamer with a love for **battle royale games** like PUBG.
 - 🌱 Currently mastering **Machine Learning with TensorFlow**.
-- 🎵 Passionate about **lo-fi beats and synthwave music** while coding.

 ---